mongodb/docs/source/administration/monitoring.rst

 .. note::

-   Because the database profiler can have an impact on the performance, and so should only be enabled for strategic intervals and as minimally as possible on production systems.
+   Because the database profiler can have an impact on the performance, only enable profiling for strategic intervals and as minimally as possible on production systems.

-   Profiling is enabled on a per-:option:`mongod` basis.
-This setting will not propagate throughout a :term:`replica set` or :term:`shard cluster`.
+   You may enable profiling on a per-:option:`mongod` basis.
+This setting will not propagate across a :term:`replica set` or :term:`shard cluster`.

 See the output of the profiler in the ``mongod`` log and use this information to optimize your queries and database.
-You you can specify the :mongodb:setting:`slowms` to set a threshold above which operations are considered "slow" and thus included in the level "``1``" profiling data.
-The output of the profiler is collected in the ``system.profile`` collection.
-You can view the profiler with the "``show profile``" shell command :option:`mongo`.
+You can specify the :mongodb:setting:`slowms` to set a threshold above which the profiler considers operations "slow" and thus included in the level "``1``" profiling data. :option:`mongod` write s the output of the profiler in the ``system.profile`` collection.
+You can view the profiler with the "``show profile``" in the :option:`mongo`shell.
 You can query the collection directly.
 For example the following command will return all operations that lasted longer than 100 milliseconds: ::